Bad Counsel (part five)

 “You like kebobs, hummus, that kind of thing.”

 “Mom!”
 This was what she thought Buel had yelled out to the man in the apron.
-Another joke, she supposed, and shrugged…trying, while she was at it, to shrug his fingers off her shoulder.
+Another joke.
+She shrugged…trying, while she was at it, to shrug his fingers off her shoulder.
 Buel kept nudging her forward.
 The owner, as Mom must be, offered his hand.

 “Andrée,” she said.
 Then she got it.
 Buel had given her his one name; he was getting hers.
-He’d asked her right off the bat, as they strolled up the street, if she had a criminal record.
+He had asked her off the bat, as they strolled up the street, if she had a criminal record.

 Had she ever been sued?
 (Jeez.)
 Did she pay taxes last year?